arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 ## Start Task 1

-You'll want to start by downloading the starting code for [task 1](./ArrayMethodsSrc.zip) and creating a project with the contained source files.
+You'll want to start by downloading the starting code for [task 1](./IntArrayMethods.zip) and opening the zipped project in your IDE.

-It contains two files: `IntArrayMethods.java` and `IntArrayMethodsClient.java`.
+The zipped project contains two files: `IntArrayMethods.java` and `IntArrayMethodsClient.java`.
 The client is complete, but none of the methods in `IntArrayMethods.java` are complete.

+There is documentation for the entire project provided in the `docs` folder; open the `index.html` file (in the `docs` folder) in any web browser to see descriptions of all contained methods as they should function when completed.
+Note that this documentation matches the green comments in `IntArrayMethods.java` in the `src` folder; those comments are the text from which the html documentation was generated.

-You should complete all methods in `IntArrayMethods.java` as you go through the rest of the reading. `IntArrayMethodsClient.java` is complete, and can be used to test your methods in `IntArrayMethods`.
+You should complete all methods in `IntArrayMethods.java` as you go through the reading. `IntArrayMethodsClient.java` is complete, and can be used to test your methods in `IntArrayMethods.java`.
 Note that in order for the tests to be valid, you should complete the methods in `IntArrayMethods.java` in the order they're presented, as some of those further down assume that those above them are correct.
-For instance, if your `copy` method isn't working correctly, then many of the tests for sorting methods will fail even if the sorting method itself is correct.
+For instance, if your `copy` method isn't working correctly, then many of the tests for sorting methods will fail even if the sorting method itself is correct, and if your `equals` method isn't correct then most subsequent tests will fail.

 Remember not to do more work than necessary!
 Specifically, try not to repeat work; use the simpler methods in the more complex methods to avoid typing out the same loops over and over.